kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I am giving another talk to a senior class on Interviewing, Job-hunting, Finances (basically life advice) [ Oct ]
 - I received a travel grant through the NSF to attend Sage Days, which is about contributing to SageMath, open source software for Computational Maths [ Nov ]
+- I received complimentary registration and a travel grant to attend Neurips! [ Dec ]

 ## I think this means I'm not doing *too* badly in my first semester